dominiksalvet/asus-fan-control/CONTRIBUTING.md

 The development of asus-fan-control is published on [this website](https://github.com/dominiksalvet/asus-fan-control) and **everyone is welcome to contribute**.

-## Test a new laptop model
+## Test a new laptop

-If you are about to test a new laptop model that has not been tested yet, you should know that **none of asus-fan-control authors is responsible for possible damage** it can cause to your device as the program uses ACPI calls and it modifies data on some addresses.
-Nevertheless, target addresses should be set to their default values on tested models when rebooting the system.
+If you want to test a new laptop, you should know that **none of asus-fan-control authors is responsible for possible damage** it can cause.
+Nevertheless, even in case of any problems, uninstalling asus-fan-control and reboot the system should help.

-Provided the program is working on your device, try to find the best temperature configuration for your device using the `sudo asus-fan-control set-temps TEMPERATURES` command.
-Then follow the steps described in the [Suggestions](#suggestions) section and add the output of `sudo asus-fan-control get-temps` and `sudo dmidecode -s system-product-name` commands to the issue text.
-In case you had to change the ACPI base address or the number of temperatures, state this fact in the issue as well.
-If the issue is approved, your laptop will be added to tested models in [*README.md*](README.md) file and the program will recognize it.
+### Basic configuration

+If your device works out of the box, try to find suitable temperatures using `sudo asus-fan-control set-temps <temps>` and continue as stated in the [Suggestions and questions](#suggestions-and-questions) section.

+### Advanced configuration

+If your device does not work out of the box, advanced configuration may be required.
+You need to find or better, know, the ACPI base address for fan configuration and the number of temperatures of your device.
+You should be able to set temperatures using `sudo FALLBACK_ADDR=<addr> FALLBACK_TEMPS=<temps> asus-fan-control set-temps default` in this case.
+Try to find suitable temperatures and continue as stated in the [Suggestions and questions](#suggestions-and-questions) section.

+> Keep in mind that until the support for your model is added, you have to use the `FALLBACK` environment variables for any asus-fan-control invocation with root permissions.

 ## Suggestions and questions